jonstraveladventures/apnea-trainer/README.md

 # Apnea Trainer

+## ⚠️ CRITICAL SAFETY WARNING

+**THIS APPLICATION IS FOR EDUCATIONAL AND TRAINING PURPOSES ONLY.
+BREATH-HOLD TRAINING CAN BE EXTREMELY DANGEROUS AND MAY RESULT IN SERIOUS INJURY OR DEATH.**

+### 🚨 SAFETY DISCLAIMERS

+- **NEVER practice breath-hold exercises in or near water**
+- **NEVER practice alone** - always have a trained buddy present
+- **NEVER push beyond your limits** - stop immediately if you feel dizzy, lightheaded, or uncomfortable
+- **NEVER use this app as a substitute for proper freediving instruction**
+- **NEVER attempt breath-hold training without medical clearance**

+### ⚖️ LIABILITY DISCLAIMER

+This software is provided "AS IS" without any warranties.
+The developers and contributors are not responsible for any injuries, accidents, or fatalities that may occur from using this application.
+Users assume all risks and responsibilities for their own safety.

+### 🏥 MEDICAL PRECAUTIONS

+- Consult with a medical professional before starting any breath-hold training
+- Do not use if you have heart conditions, respiratory issues, or other medical concerns
+- This app is not suitable for individuals with certain medical conditions
+- Pregnant women should not engage in breath-hold training

+### 🎯 INTENDED USE

+This application is designed to assist with **dry land training only** and should be used as part of a comprehensive freediving education program under professional supervision.

+---

 A comprehensive desktop application for freediving and breath-hold training, built with React and Electron.
 This app provides structured training sessions based on evidence-based protocols for CO₂ tolerance, O₂ tolerance, breath control, and mental training.

 ## Features